FAIRplus/the-fair-cookbook/content/recipes/reusability/expressing-data-use.md

-### ODRL
+### ODRL, Open Digital Rights Language

-ODRL stands for Open Digital Rights Language, which is a set  W3C Recommendations defining a `policy expression language`.
+ODRL stands for Open Digital Rights Language and is a set  W3C Recommendations defining a `policy expression language`.

-ODRL is made up of:
+ODRL is made up of several components:

 - [The ODRL Model](https://www.w3.org/TR/odrl-model/)